 The biggest EDC culprits—pesticides, BPA, phthalates, and dioxins—are found in everyday items like plastic bottles, makeup, canned food, and detergents.
 Avoiding them entirely is kind of a tall order, but simple changes like swapping out plastic food containers for glass or wearing natural fibers in place of synthetics can help reduce your contact with EDCs.

 PCOS diagnosis or not, taking care of your floor is a key part of overall health that most of us don’t know much about.
 Many people with PCOS experience bladder leaks because higher testosterone levels (and hormone imbalances in general) can weaken the pelvic floor muscles over time.
 Rehabilitating your pelvic muscles with workouts can help counterbalance leaking and pelvic pain.

-Many women with PCOS have high levels of insulin that put them at risk for conditions like diabetes, so adjusting what you eat plays an important part in managing symptoms.
+Many people with PCOS have high levels of insulin that put them at risk for conditions like diabetes, so adjusting what you eat can play an important part in managing symptoms.
 Avoiding sugars and consuming more high-fiber foods will slow down your digestion and help regulate your insulin levels.
-Conveniently for women who leak a little, a PCOS diet also encourages eating bladder-friendly foods.
+Conveniently for people who leak a little, a PCOS diet also encourages eating bladder-friendly foods.

 Do you have PCOS?
 How do you navigate symptoms?
-Share in the comments section!
+Share in the comments!